 The 16 women initiated into Iota Chapter were:

 |• Harriet Banks||• Helen Hunter|

 |• Emma Gilbert||• Katherine Robinson|

 |• Ethel Hay||• Corissa Scott|

 |• Cecil Higgins||• Helen Wheatland|

 |• Elizabeth Hill||• Jeanette Banks Wright|

 Since its charter, Iota Chapter has been the birthplace of many phenomenal women and excellent programs.
 One of our signature programs, Jabberwock, was established in 1925 by Soror Marion Hope Conover as a unique means of raising scholarship funds.
-Members of the chapter presented a variety of performer’s who competed for prize money.
+The chapter presented a variety of performers who competed for prize money.
 From this successful venture, Delta’s Jabberwock was born and became part of Delta tradition.
-Iota Chapter’s annual production was adopted by chapters of the sorority throughout the country.
-Since that time, innumerable Jabberwocks have been produced by Deltas in both the United States and abroad.
+Iota Chapter’s annual production was adopted by other chapters in the sorority and since then innumerable Jabberwocks have been produced by Deltas in both the United States and abroad.
 On December 28, 1947, Jabberwock was formally adopted and copyrighted by Delta Sigma Theta Sorority, Inc.